amazon-ion/ion-schema/docs/isl-2-0/spec.md

 ### Schema Authorities

 The structure of an `id` string is defined by the schema authority responsible for the schema/type(s) being imported.
-Note that runtime resolution of a schema over a network presents availability and security risks, and should therefore be avoided.
+Note that runtime resolution of a schema over a network presents availability and security risks that must be taken into consideration.

 When resolving a schema, authorities may choose to follow well-known patterns; for example:
 - a filesystem authority might specify that an `id` string corresponds to an ISL file relative to some base, e.g.:`"{base}/com/example/core/Customer.isl"`
 - a REST authority might specify that an `id` string is a resource URL that corresponds to an ISL file, e.g.: `"https://{host}:{port}/{base}/com/example/core/Customer"` (again, note the inherent availability and security risks here)

-Beware that the choice of authority affects the way schemas can be imported by other schemas.

 # Types